SpaceBEE [Swarm Technologies]

 The four SpaceBEE, formerly known as BEEs (Basic Electronic Elements), picosatellites, built to the 0.25U CubeSat form factor are to demonstrate two-way satellite communications and data relay for Swarm Technologies Inc.

-The mission is to test the world’s smallest two-way communications satellites to serve as a cost-effective low-data rate Internet of Things (IoT) network connectivity solution for remote and mobile sensors.
+The mission is to test the world’s smallest two-way communications satellites to serve as a cost-effective low-data rate Internet-of-Things (IoT) network connectivity solution for remote and mobile sensors.
 The initial experimental space deployment is comprised of four satellites, each with a 1/4U form factor employing radar signature enhancement technology, which enables them to be passively tracked, and using VHF band frequencies for communications.
 There will also be an experimental deployment of ground stations for communications with the space units.

 The mission is to demonstrate the capabilities of these picosatellites for serving low data rate communication relays for remote sensors and data collectors.
 Experimental operations is scheduled to begin upon launch for a period of at least 6 months and up to 2 years